 Pass rates

 We want all candidates to do well during their assessment.
-This table shows the pass/fail percentages for each individual item on DOPS forms from 2018 to end of May 2020.
+This table shows the fail percentages for each individual item on DOPS forms from 2022 to end of 2024.

-Candidates most frequently failed on areas relating to tip control, proactive problem solving, loop management, pace and progress, and visualisation.
-Below describes what the assessors will be looking for in each of these areas.
+Candidates most frequently failed on areas relating to tip control, proactive problem solving, therapy (DOPyS), pace and progress, and loop management from 2022 to the end of 2024:

 Tip control